 The Consequences of Asbestos Exposure

-It usually takes decades for the consequences of exposure to be felt.
-Respiratory symptoms may include difficulty breathing, shortness of breath, chest pains, and coughing.
-Asbestos may trigger damage in and around the lungs that causes pleural mesothelioma, lung cancer, or asbestosis, a progressive lung-scarring.
+It usually takes decades to feel the consequences of exposure.
+Respiratory symptoms may include difficulty breathing, shortness of breath, chest pain, and coughing.

 Ingested fibers can trigger peritoneal mesothelioma or other cancers of the abdominal organs and tissues.
 Symptoms of peritoneal mesothelioma include swelling and pain in the abdomen, a feeling of fullness, bowel obstruction, constipation, nausea, weight loss, anemia, and diarrhea.

 If you are an auto mechanic, even if you don’t directly handle these parts that can contain asbestos, it is essential to understand and follow safety guidelines outlined by the Occupational Safety and Health Administration (OSHA).

 OSHA outlines specific practices, step-by-step, for working safely with clutches and brakes specifically.
 There are a few different acceptable methods for safe brake and clutch work: